Objective

 In use

 This vitally important area is about how our products can improve sustainability during the in-use phase of a building or asset.
-Solutions include enhancing durability, reducing maintenance, using the thermal mass benefits of concrete to deliver substantial energy and carbon saving over its life or developing permeable paving solutions for use in Sustainable Urban Drainage Systems.
+Solutions include enhancing durability, reducing maintenance, using the thermal mass benefits of concrete to deliver substantial energy and carbon saving over its life, or developing permeable paving solutions for use in Sustainable Urban Drainage Systems.

-We also develop solutions for the end of life phase and use the concept of a circular economy to move away from the traditional “take-make-dispose” model to one where building components are kept in valuable use.
+We also develop solutions for the end-of-life phase and use the concept of a circular economy to move away from the traditional ’take-make-dispose’ model to one where building components are kept in valuable use.

 In support